 Trade Republic is the closest Robinhood clone available in Belgium.
 They have a similar controversial business model based on payment for order flow.
 In other words, they make money from selling your orders.
 As written in their terms: “In connection with the execution of transactions in financial instruments, Trade Republic may receive payments from the operators of the execution venues or counterparties of the execution transactions” (see section 4.2. of their customer agreement).
 So although you'll pay less commissions than with other brokers, you may end up paying more through a higher price when buying, or selling at a lower price.

 Like BUX, they are a foreign broker which means you'll have to do the administrative work yourself.
 Essentially this means you have to declare your Trade Republic account to the National Bank of Belgium.
 You'll also have to declare and pay the Belgian transaction tax (TOB) yourself.
 This ranges between 0.12% to 1.32% for every time you buy and sell a stock or ETF.
-You will also have to cover any dividend taxes too.
-If you fail to do any of these points, you'll have to pay some hefty fines.
+Finally, you have to pay and declare any dividend taxes, for instance for distributing ETFs.
+You risk a fine if you fail to fulfil these administrative tasks.

 We've seen a couple of apps where you can buy stocks easily.
 But is it really the best approach as an investor?
 Let's unpack the drawbacks of stock picking.